 Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 The earliest sculptures released by Cybis were decorated with flowers.
 Each petal was individually hand formed.
 Therefore, it's no surprise that Cybis created an entire collection just for flowers.
-There's no doubt, the Cybis Studio pioneered floral studies in the American porcelain arts.
-While Europeans made some impressive floral designs in fine china, Cybis raised the bar by creating sculptures in their own unique formula of porcelain.
+There's no doubt, the Cybis Studio pioneered floral sculptures in the American porcelain arts.
+While Europeans made impressive floral designs in fine china, Cybis raised the bar by creating sculptures in their own unique formula of porcelain.
 While subsequent firms following Cybis may be acclaimed for special achievements in the U.S. and the U.K., Cybis was not only first, but set the standards for porcelain floral design.
 The others simply followed.
 While the competition was busy trying to catch up by making birds, animals and even Disney characters, Cybis continued to raise the bar by creating captivating works that remained entirely made of porcelain.
 Meanwhile, the competition resorted to inserting metal rods and wire "coated with porcelain" in various attempts to meet the beauty Cybis had already accomplished years before.
-While inferior products made using such materials are today cracking and peeling, the pure works porcelain produced by Cybis are still delighting third and fourth generation collectors and are as beautiful as they were the day they left the studio in Trenton.
+While inferior products made using such materials are today cracking and peeling, the pure porcelain works produced by Cybis are still delighting third and fourth generation collectors and are as beautiful as they were the day they left the studio in Trenton.

 .